 Waccamaw – One of the small tribes formerly dwelling on the Lower Pedee and its branches in South Carolina and the adjacent border of North Carolina.
 Nothing is known of their language, and very little else concerning them, as they were never prominent in history.
 Their associations indicate that they were Siouan.
 Their habitat was along Waccamaw river, which enters the Pedee from the north almost at its mouth.
 They were mentioned first in 1715 as living near the Winyaw, both tribes receiving ammunition from the Cheraw, who attempted to gain them as allies of the Yamasee and other tribes against the English.
 At this time they were living in 6 villages with a population of 610.
 In 1755 the Cherokee and Notchee were reported to have killed some Pedee and Waccamaw in the white settlements.
 Like the Pedee, Cheraw, and other tribes of that region, they probably finally incorporated with the Catawba.

 Waco – A division of the Tawakoni people, the Waco originally lived on the Southern Plains of northeastern Texas.
 In 1830, their main village stood on the site of the present city of Waco, Texas.
 According to Stephen F. Austin, In about 1824, the main Waco village consisted of 33 grass houses, occupying about 40 acres, and inhabited by about 100 men.
 Half a mile below was another village of 15 houses, built close together.
 The Waco were then cultivating about 200 acres of corn, enclosed with brush fences.
 Speaking a Caddoan language, they lived in beehive-shaped houses, with pole supports, typically covered with rushes, but sometimes buffalo hides.
 The houses stood 20 to 25 feet tall.
 Besides corn, they also grew beans, melons, peach trees, and pumpkins.
-The Waco were included in the treaties made between the United States and the Wichita in 1835 and 1846, and also in 1872, when their reservation in the present Oklahoma was established.
+The Waco were included in the treaties made between the United States and the Wichita in 1835 and 1846, and also in 1872 when their reservation in Oklahoma was established.
 In 1902 they received allotments of land and became citizens.
 Today, many of their descendants are members of the federally recognized Wichita and Affiliated Tribes, headquartered in Anadarko, Oklahoma.

 Wailaki – An Athapascan tribe or group of many villages formerly located on the main Eel River and its north fork from Kekawaka Creek to within a few miles of Round Valley, California.
-After some fighting with the whites they were placed on the Round Valley Reservation, where some of them still reside.
+After some fighting with the whites, they were placed on the Round Valley Reservation, where some of them still reside.
 Their houses were circular.
-They had no canoes, but crossed streams by weighing themselves down with stones while they waded.
+They had no canoes but crossed streams by weighing themselves down with stones while they waded.
 They lived by the river during the wet months of the year, when their chief occupation was fishing, done at especially favorable places by means of nets and spears.
 The summer and fall months were spent on the sides and tops of the ridges, where the women were able to gather the bulbs, seeds, and nuts, and the men could unite in deer drives and other methods of hunting.
-They usually buried their dead, but burned those who fell in battle.
-They took the whole heads of their enemies as trophies, with which they were accustomed to dance.
+They usually buried their dead but burned those who fell in battle.
+They took the whole heads of their enemies as trophies, with which they were accustomed to dancing.
 Like the Yuki, the women tattooed their noses, cheeks, and chins.
 An adolescent ceremony was held for the girls, and most of the boys were trained with the candidates for medicine-men, who were restricted as to their food, drink, and sleep for many days.
 Public exhibitions, consisting in part of dancing, were given by the candidates.
 Large conical dance houses were erected occasionally, and dedicated with ceremonies of dancing and singing; such were important occasions of mingled social and religious character.
 Many descendants live on the Grindstone Indian Rancheria of Wintun-Wailaki Indians in Elk Creek, California, as well as the Round Valley Reservation in Covelo, California.

 Walapai – See Hualupai

 Walla Walla – A Shahaptian tribe formerly, they formerly lived on lower the Walla Walla River and along the east bank of the Columbia River from the Snake River nearly to the Umatilla in Washington and Oregon.
-There name translates to “Little River.”
+Their name translates to “Little River.”
 While a distinct dialect, their language is closely related to the Nez Perce.
 Their number was estimated by Lewis and Clark as 1,600 in 1805, but, it is certain this figure included other bands now recognized as independent.
-By treaty of 1855 they were removed to the Umatilla Reservation in Oregon, where many of them still live today.
+By tthe reaty of 1855 ,they were removed to the Umatilla Reservation in Oregon, where many of them still live today.
 In the Wasco treaty of 1855, by which the Warm Springs Reservation was established, a number of Shahaptian tribes or bands were mentioned as divisions of the Walla Walla which had no real connection with that tribe.
-The Confederated Tribes of the Umatilla Indian Reservation, located near of Pendleton, Oregon is today home to not only the Walla Walla, but also the Cayuse and the Umatilla tribes.
+The Confederated Tribes of the Umatilla Indian Reservation, located near of Pendleton, Oregon is today home to not only the Walla Walla,but also the Cayuse and the Umatilla tribes.

 Wampanoag – The Wampanoag people were original natives of Massachusetts and Rhode Island, and it was Wampanoag people who befriended the pilgrims at Plymouth Rock and brought them corn and turkey for the famous first Thanksgiving.
 Unfortunately, the relationship went downhill from there, and disease and British attacks killed most of the Wampanoag people.
 Today about 300 Wampanoag people live on a small reservation on Martha’s Vineyard, which belongs to them and is under their control.
 However, the US government still considers them citizens and controls some of their decisions.
 Other people of Wampanoag descent live in communities within Massachusetts and Rhode Island.